arcxteam/atlasnetwork-node/README.md

 **1. Hardware Requirements**

 > [!CAUTION]
-> Atlas for machine is very `sensitive config/compilation services tools`, in order to run Atlas node, its need a server recommended specs
+> Atlas machine is have very `sensitive config/compilation services tools`, in order to run Atlas Node, its need a server recommended specs

 | Requirement                      | Details                                   |
 |----------------------------------|-------------------------------------------|